Summary

 Determine if the journals are correct.

-- If correct, no action is needed.
+- If correct, you don't need to take any action.
 A difference will always exist between the aged debtors or creditors and the control account

 - If incorrect, reverse the journal and post another to move the discrepancy to a different nominal account.
 For example, the mispostings account